GrigorisParaskevakos/BankAccount_PasaskevakosG_BootCamp3/README.md

 --SETUP (STEP2)
 --CLOSE WORKBENCH
 THEN:
----Just open "BankAccounts.bat" and make Run the Application " Credentials:1) admin
+---Just open "BankAccounts.bat" and Run the Application, it is ready and compiled :)
+Credentials:1) admin
                admin
             2) user1